 Program Fee: Free for Members and Non-Lawyers| $15 for Non-Member Lawyers

 Non-Lawyers Please call (212) 382 – 6663 to Register

-Join the Committee on Drugs and the Law as they host a conversation between policy experts and government representative to discuss the proposed adult use cannabis legislation.
+Join the Committee on Drugs and the Law as they host a conversation between policy experts and government representatives to discuss the proposed adult use cannabis legislation.
 The occasion marks the 75th anniversary of the LaGuardia Report, the first in-depth study into the effects of consuming cannabis in the United States, a study that controverted many of the myths promoted by drug prohibitionists.
-Presently, New York City and State face a shift to regulating the largest unregulated cannabis market in the United States after 91 years of prohibition.
+Presently, New York City and State face a shift to regulating the largest unregulated cannabis market in the United States after 92 years of prohibition.
 The panel will discuss the challenges and issues that arise in implementing the proposed cannabis legislation currently in Albany.

-Shea Gunther, Producer of Marijuana Today
+Shea Gunther, Producer, of Marijuana Today: Business & Politics Podcast

 Cristina Buccola, Founder of Cristina Buccola Counsel PLLC